 Prevent Disease to Decongest Hospitals

-The hands facilitate the causation of most of the diseases mentioned above in one way or another.
+The hands facilitate the spread of most of the communicable diseases in one way or another.
 Because the hands come into contact with numerous objects as we indulge in various activities throughout the day, they stand a high chance of introducing pathogens to the body from the various things they come in contact with.
 It is thus important to regularly clean them as one strategy of disease prevention.

 The right technique

 One must use adequate warm running water, and wash all skin and nails thoroughly.
 Rinse the hands with water first.
 Rub the hands with soap to completely cover them, and then rub the wet soapy hands together for about 15 to 20 seconds away from the running water.
 Rub the wrists, thumbs, areas between the fingers and beneath the finger nails.
 Then rinse thoroughly from the wrist to the finger tips so that the dirty water with the pathogens runs down away from the skin rather than, onto the areas above the wrists.
 Use a paper towel to turn off the water, and dry the hands, and to open any door if required.
 The use of moisturizing lotion is recommended to avoid the skin from drying out excessively.
 Remember artificial nails and chipped nail polish harbor microorganisms.

 A combination of proper hand washing with clean, well cooked food can significantly reduce risk of disease and thus decongest hospitals.All Utensils should be cleaned with adequate clean water and soap and should be allowed to dry thoroughly before use.
 All food to be eaten raw like fruits and vegetables should be thoroughly washed with clean water, to cleanse them of pesticides and where necessary be treated with warm salt solutions to further reduce bacteria.

 Campaigns should be made in communities to educate and encourage people to clean up the correct way.